The Golden Eagle Trans-Siberian Express

 Silver Class Accommodation

-Silver Class cabins cover 60 sq ft and have a wealth of amenities including DVD/CD players, LCD screens, audio systems, individual air conditioning, recessed lighting and wardrobe space.
-They also feature a fully en suite wet room.
+Silver Class cabins cover 60 sq ft and have a wealth of amenities including DVD/CD player with LCD screen, safe and individual air conditioning.
+They also feature a fully en suite wet room with washbasin, w.c. and shower.
+Silver Class cabins have a large picture window and feature a small double lower bed and a single upper bed.
 Wine and soft drinks are included with meals for Silver Class guests.

 Cabin area – 60 square feet, (5.5sqm)